rkuhlf/rocket-simulation/README.md

 # Unfortunate Eccentricities
 There are a few artifacts in my code due to my programming environment.

-I frequently use `import sys \ sys.path.append(".")`.
-This is because when Visual Studio Code runs a file in a folder, it doesn't include the project folder for imports (at least it doesn't on my computer).
-That code adds it.

 I use `#region` and VS Code (maybe some extension) to create foldable sections of code.
 Sorry if it gets in the way a little or it doesn't work with your editor

 There is a .replit file for when I occasionally need the configuration to edit my code online.